| Time to reveal a few secrets that veteran players know and use to their

 up the universe from one large area into several smaller ones.
 These

+smaller areas are called bubbles.
 Tunnels are much smaller, and are created in every version of the game.

 Tunnels range in size from a single dead-end sector to as large as 20